dbos-inc/dbos-docs/docs/tutorials/testing-tutorial.md

 const res = await testRuntime.invoke(Hello).helloTransaction("operon");
 expect(res).toMatch("Hello, operon!
 You have been greeted");
 ```
-In this code, we invoke the transaction with input string `"operon"`.
+In this code, we invoke the transaction with the input string `"operon"`.

 ### Testing HTTP Endpoints